ntuanb/blog/_posts/2017-12-01-travel-and-work.md

 This didn't really work because no one read or kept up to date with what the other members typed in.

 ### Slack
-The primary chat system that we used with channels for specific projects.
-This was great because it also allowed fun tools such as `/giphy`, to be used to keep the connection going with the team.
+The primary chat tool that we used with channels for specific projects.
+This was great because it also allowed fun tools such as `/giphy` and custom emojis, which were used to keep the connection with the team.

 ### Hangouts
 Anytime a question or discussion was required, the best approach was a call.